Why a recent tax tribunal decision matters to every tax adviser, accountant, and lawyer in practice.

 The judge’s finding that HMRC’s apology was given “little weight” because it came so late carries a clear practical lesson.

-If a breach of directions occurs either by your client or by the other side, early acknowledgement matters.
+If a breach of directions occurs, whether by your client or by the other side, early acknowledgement matters.
 Maintaining an untenable position until the day of the hearing and then apologising is unlikely to move a tribunal.
 If you or your client have made a mistake, address it promptly and transparently.

 The Broader Message for Tax Practice

-Taxpayers and their advisers should approach HMRC disputes with confidence, not deference.
-The Tribunal will call out misconduct — whoever is responsible.
+Taxpayers and their advisers should approach HMRC disputes with confidence rather than deference.
+The Tribunal will call out misconduct, whoever is responsible.

 For those advising clients on tax affairs and disputes, the practical checklist is straightforward:

-Coates v Revenue and Customs UKFTT 723 (TC) is a small case with a large message.
-The rule of law is not a slogan.
-It applies to everyone — and this judgment proves it.
+Coates v Revenue and Customs [2026] UKFTT 723 (TC) is a small case with a large message: the rule of law applies to everyone, and this judgment proves it.

 This article is written for general information purposes and does not constitute legal advice.
 If you are involved in a tax dispute or tribunal proceedings and require specialist advice, please get in touch.